 Shaped like an "E" opening onto Superior Avenue, the 1,000-room Hotel Cleveland was built in 1918 by the Van Sweringen brothers on the corner of Superior and Public Square.
-The hotel was built before the construction of the adjacent Terminal Tower building (dedicated in 1930).
+The hotel was built long before the construction of the adjacent Cleveland Union Terminal (dedicated in 1930).
 The site where the new Hotel Cleveland was built already had a long and proud history of lodging and hospitality.
 A popular tavern and hotel had existed on this site since 1812.
 The older structure was destroyed by a fire in 1840, but was rebuilt that same year.

 The fortunes of both the hotel and the Van Sweringen brothers diminished during the Great Depression.
 Whereas the Vans' empire fell apart, Hotel Cleveland and the Terminal Tower both survived the economic tempest.
 In 1958, the Sheraton chain acquired the hotel.
 The new owner promptly renamed the hotel the Sheraton-Cleveland and installed a new $5.2 million ballroom as part of its renovation.
 New owners and a new name did not guarantee success, however.
 The changing nature of Cleveland's downtown -- transitioning from a retail focus toward offices and services -- soon began to take its toll, causing the hotel to falter during the 1960s.